mohamedelsaka11/mohamedelsaka11/README.md

 ## 🚀 Featured Projects

+### 🤖 Smarter Chatbot
+An AI-powered chatbot built using **Microsoft Phi-3-mini-4k-instruct** and **Gradio** for an interactive user experience.
+- Integrated with Hugging Face Inference API for cloud-based model execution
+- Maintains conversation history for improved context
+- Adjustable max tokens, temperature, and top-p for flexible responses
+- Deployed on Hugging Face Spaces for public access

 ### 🖼️ Image Captioning System
 An end-to-end pipeline that combines Computer Vision and NLP to generate image captions.
 - Utilized **DenseNet201** for feature extraction and an **LSTM-based decoder** for caption generation